- Last updated: Dec 12, 2025

 Graffiti Alley

-This is probably one of the largest mural in Graffiti Alley.
+This is one of the largest murals in Graffiti Alley.
 This mural features under the sea creatures and looks like a whole other world.

 This is possibly the coolest looking boar I’ve ever seen.
 This mural is painted on a dark brick wall which makes it really stand out.
 It’s so detailed that you can see the individual bristles on the boar’s head.